viamrobotics/docs/docs/program/apis/sessions.md

 Viam's session management API's `SessionsClient` is a built-in solution that manages the connection between your robot's clients and your robot.
 With the `SessionsClient`, if the robot does not receive a signal from the client at regular intervals, it safely stops until the connection is reestablished.
-Your client of the session management API maintains the session, telling the `viam-server` instance that it is still present every so often, or staying within the *heartbeat* window.
+Your client of the session management API maintains the session, telling the `viam-server` instance that it is still present every so often; in other words, staying within the *heartbeat* window.

 #### Heartbeats